Alejogb1/job-board/blog-data/what-does-fatload-mmc-and-bootm-means-in-the-uboot.md

 One time I was pulling my hair out for days until I realized my load addresses were overlapping with some other memory areas used by some uboot peripherals I was using I mean it was so frustratring and dumb at the same time.
 It's amazing what happens when you don't read the documentation properly.
 And speaking of that remember to double check you addresses because U-Boot sometimes will print the address as decimal numbers instead of hexadecimals its a thing many uboot users overlook.
 It is a good thing to remember that uboot is a very versatile tool but it demands precision.

 And now the joke.
 Why did the embedded engineer bring a ladder to the debug session?
 Because he heard the code was running on a different level!
-Okay I'll get my coat.
+I'll get my coat.

 To make a better understanding of the concepts the book "Embedded Linux Primer" by Christopher Hallinan is a great read for people trying to figure out low-level stuff like this.
 Also "Understanding the Linux Kernel" by Daniel P. Bovet and Marco Cesati will help you understanding the kernel booting process.
 There are a lot of things going on in the background at the startup of the kernel that many people overlook.